VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/README.md

 ## 3. Install Software
 - Finally, you will need to install several programs: [3_Installations.md](3_Installations.md)

-If you run into any issues or have any questions/concerns feel free to shoot me an email: aklie@ucsd.edu
+If you run into any issues or have any questions/concerns feel free to shoot me an email: vfajardorosas@ucsd.edu